DP13390 Identity, Beliefs, and Political Conflict

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13390|

 We present a theory of identity politics that builds on two ideas.
-First, voters identify with the social group whose interests are closest to theirs and that features the strongest policy conflict with outgroups.
-Second, identification causes voters to slant their beliefs toward the group's distinctive opinion.
-The theory yields two main implications: i) voters' beliefs are polarized and distorted along group boundaries; ii) economic shocks that induce new cleavages to emerge also bring about large changes in beliefs and preferences across many policy issues.
+First, voters identify with the social group whose interests are closest to theirs and that features the strongest policy confict with outgroups.
+Second, identfication causes voters to slant their beliefs of self and others toward group stereotypes.
+The theory yields two main implications: i) voters' beliefs are polarized along the distinctive features of salient groups; ii) economic shocks that render new groups salient bring about large and non standard changes in beliefs and policies across many issues.
 In particular, exposure to globalization or cultural changes may induce voters to switch identities, dampening their demand for redistribution and exacerbating conflicts in other social dimensions.
-We show that survey evidence is consistent with these implications.
+We show that survey evidence is broadly consistent with these implications.